Skip to content

 After successfully logging in, the administrator page opens, and the device information is displayed.

-As soon as a Runtime is added, the overview opens: If you assign a runtime without a licence key, it is started in demo mode with a runtime of 2 hours.
+As soon as a Runtime is added, the overview opens: If you assign a runtime without a license key, it is started in demo mode with a runtime of 2 hours.

 The following sections can be found here: